Dan-my/aawsa-billing-portal/README.md

 13. `location` (Text, e.g., Bole Sub-City)
 14. `ward` (Text, e.g., Woreda 03)
 15. `sewerageConnection` (Text, "Yes" or "No")
-16. `assignedBulkMeterId` (Text, `customerKeyNumber` of an existing bulk meter, e.g., BMK001, or blank if not assigned)
+16. `assignedBulkMeterId` (Text, **Important:** Use the 'customerKeyNumber' of an existing bulk meter here. e.g., BMK001.
+Leave blank if not assigned.)
 17. `branchId` (Text, ID of an existing branch, or blank)

 **Example Individual Customer CSV Row (after header):**